-The ten first numbers of the above different kinds of bowing are all played with a stiff back arm, with the upper third part of the bow, and with still shorter bowings.
+The ten first numbers of the above different kinds of bowing, are all played with a stiff back-arm, with the upper third part of the bow, and with still shorter bowings.

-The rocking on the strings at No. 1 is produced by moving the wrist.
+The rocking on the strings at No1, is produced by moving the wrist.

-At No. 2, the two first notes of each bar are sharply marked.
+At No 2, the two first notes of each bar are sharply marked.

-The bowing of No. 3 has already appeared in the last exercise but one; it serves as an introductory exercise to of the bow; however, the bowing should not be too short, as then the tones would sound dry and rough.
-The separation of the tones accented string.
+The bowing of No. 3, has already appeared in the last exercise but one; it serves as an introductory exercise to ation of the tones is made by resting the bow, after each tone a moment, thereby instantly checking the vibration of the smartly accented string.
 In time and power, the tones must be perfectly equal.
-The word "segue" denotes that the kind of bowing here indicated in the first bar, is to be continued throughout the following bars.
+The word segue, denotes that the kind of bowing here indicated in the first bar, is to be continued throughout the following bars.

-No. 4, which is called Viotti's (coup d'archet de Viotti) either because it was first employed by that great Violinist, or, what is more probable, was beauifully and effectively executed by him.
-Of the two notes tied in one slur, the first is given quite short and soft, but the second with a longer bow, and strong pressure, is marked or accented as much as possible.
+Not, which is called Viotti's (coup d'archet de Viotti) either because it was first employed by that great Violinist, or what is more probable, was beautifully and effective executed by him.
+Of the two notes tied in one slur, the first is given quite short and soft, but the second with a longer bow, and strong pressure, is marked or accented as much as possible

-The bowing at No. 5 is called in the French school "martelé," (hammered.)
-It consists in a sharp, smart, quick stroke or push with the upper part
+The bowing at No 5 is called in the French School martele'. (hammered.)
+It consists in a sharp, smart, quick stroke or push with the upper part of the bow; however, the bowing should not be too short, as then the tones would sound dry and rough.
+The separ-

-The bowing in No. 6 is much like that of No. 4, and is played in the same manner; but the effect is different, as in No. 6 the unaccented, in No. 4 the accented, part of the bar is strongly marked.
+The bowing No6, is much like that of No 1, and is played in the same manner; but the effect is different, as in No6, the unaccented, in No 1, the accented part of the bar is strongly marked.

-The bowing of No. 7 and 8 might, analogically with the hammered, (martelé,) be called the whipped, (fouetté,) as the string at the notes with the is in some measure whipped with the bow.
-The bow is lifted over the string, and, in bowing up, thrown with force on it, and as close to the point as possible, to prevent the trembling motion of the stick of the bow.
-After the beat, it is pushed on quietly about three inches, and then, for the next note, is drawn back in a bow equally long.
-At No. 7, every third note of the bar, and at No. 8, the first and third note is whipped in like manner.
+The bowing of N?
+7 and 8, might, analogically with the hammered, (martele') be called the whipped, (fouette') as the string at the notes with the si in some measure whipped with the bow.
+The bow is lifted over the string, and in bowing up, thrown with force on it, and as close to the point as possible, to prevent the trembling motion of the stick of the bow.
+After the beat it is pushed on quietly about three inches, and then for the next note, is drawn back in a bow equally long.
+At N?
+7, every third note of the bar, and at N?
+8, the first and third note is whipped in like manner.
 The difficulty of this bowing consists principally in moving the bow, so that the beat may be always equally high over the string, and the bowings of equal length.
 If well done, it is of most unexpected and imposing effect.

-At No. 9, of the four notes in one bowing, three are slurred, and the last sharply and strongly marked.
+At No 9, of the four notes in one bowing, three are slurred, and the last sharply, and strongly marked.
 This last note requires as much bow as the three first conjointly.

-No. 10 is executed in like manner, with only this difference, that the former slurred notes are now, both in the down and up bow, alternately played staccato.
+No 16, is executed in like manner, with only this difference, that the former shurred notes, are now, both in the down and up-bow, alternately played staccato.